Skip to content

 If you're looking to start your studies in 2025 or beyond, sign up for our free intro email series by clicking the button below.

-“Biomedical scientists can specialise in one of 11 different areas and therefore have a huge amount of choice when it comes to settling down into a career.
+“Biomedical science graduates can specialise in different areas and therefore have a huge amount of choice when it comes to settling down into a career.
 It’s great if you’re still unsure what you want to do with your degree because you gain so many new skills and experiences which open up numerous doors.”

 - Hafsa